-- 9. Improve access to and use of clinical care for marginalized populations at risk for or living with HCV through innovative service delivery models. - 9.4 Support the integration of HCV testing and treatment in opioid treatment programs and office-based buprenorphine treatment programs, and encourage providers to offer medications for HCV in conjunction with medications for opioid use disorder early in the course of substance use treatment.
+7. Improve access to and use of clinical care for marginalized populations at risk for or living with HCV through innovative service delivery models.

+9.4 Support the integration of HCV testing and treatment in opioid treatment programs and office- based buprenorphine treatment programs, and encourage providers to offer medications for HCV in conjunction with medications for opioid use disorder early in the course of substance use treatment.
 Progress In 2021: see 6.1 under Community Based Responses and Intervention Goals above.

-- 10. Build the capacity of the health care workforce to diagnose and treat HCV. - 10.3 Develop easily accessible and low-barrier provider education materials and information to confront bias and prejudice toward people who use drugs in the medical community, including information on why HCV testing and treatment for people who inject drugs is effective and critical to achieve HCV elimination.
+8. Build the capacity of the health care workforce to diagnose and treat HCV.
+10.3 Develop easily accessible and low-barrier provider education materials and information to confront bias and prejudice toward people who use drugs in the medical community, including information on why HCV testing and treatment for people who inject drugs is effective and critical to achieve HCV elimination.
+Progress In 2021: The Community-Based Responses and Intervention workgroup (now called the Community Engagement workgroup) met monthly in 2021 (via Microsoft Teams) focused on developing strategies to promote HCV testing and treatment for communities disproportionately impacted by HCV, in particular people who use drugs.

-Progress In 2021: The Clinical Strategies workgroup met in early 2020 but was postponed when members of the group needed to focus their efforts on the COVID-19 response.
-In early 2021, the workgroup developed an issue brief for health care providers regarding the treatment of people who use drugs for HCV.
-The issue brief has been published in collaboration with work group members and the Department of Health.
-The issue brief, Test and Treat People Who Use Drugs for Hepatitis C is posted on the DOH website and distributed to local health jurisdictions.

-The Community-Based Responses and Intervention workgroup (now called the Community Engagement workgroup) met monthly in 2021 (via Microsoft Teams) focused on developing strategies to promote HCV testing and treatment for communities disproportionately impacted by HCV, in particular people who use drugs.
 Development of educational materials will be a client driven process involving members of the community impacted by HCV.
-When finalized, educational materials will be distributed to the community through various settings including, but not limited to; syringe service programs, substance use disorder treatment facilities, correctional facilities, and opioid treatment programs.

-In 2021, the University of Washington, Addictions, Drug & Alcohol Institute, provided a webinar for clinicians to promote hepatitis C screening and treatment for people who use drugs.
-The webinar was provided by Dr. Judith Tsui, Hep C Free Collaboration member, for 100 registered attendees.

-10.5 Develop a provider training program that couples training for prescribing medication treatment for opioid use disorder with training about HCV testing and treatment.

-Progress In 2021: DOH contracted with UW to develop a "training of trainers" in order for clinicians providing buprenorphine training to offer an optional one-hour HCV training for providers.
-The materials were developed in 2020 and the "training of trainers" and implementation is scheduled for early 2021.
-During February - June 2021, the UW training team conducted 5 trainings for over 60 providers.

-- 11. Improve diagnosis of HCV in primary care settings. - 11.3 Work with all labs in Washington that receive specimens for HCV testing to implement reflex testing, ensuring that all specimens that are reactive for HCV antibody are immediately tested for RNA in order to streamline the diagnosis process.
+During this quarter, the workgroup sent out an email to all syringe service programs (SSP) and presented to the state SSP monthly meeting to inform programs of the sub-committees work to develop educational materials.
+In addition, the email and presentation asked programs to recruit interested clients in sharing their stories and/or pictures for the educational materials.
+9. Improve diagnosis of HCV in primary care settings.
+11.3 Work with all labs in Washington that receive specimens for HCV testing to implement reflex testing, ensuring that all specimens that are reactive for HCV antibody are immediately tested for RNA in order to streamline the diagnosis process.
 Progress in 2021: In 2021, DOH was successful in securing federal funding through CDC's combined Viral Hepatitis Surveillance and Prevention cooperative agreement.
 This funding supports ongoing hepatitis core surveillance and prevention activities conducted in the Office of Infectious Disease.
 Within the new cooperative agreement, both prevention and surveillance programs will work to scale reflex testing within commercial labs within WA State.
 Activities and deliverables outlined within the new workplan include, but not limited to, implementing an environmental scan of current lab process within commercial laboratories in WA state, assess and analyze the data collected, develop a report for the Hep C Free WA Coordinating Committee, and develop a plan to increase the number of commercial laboratories conducting automatic reflex testing for all specimens that are reactive to HCV antibody testing.
 Work is to implement this plan is ongoing and scheduled for completion early 2022.

-- 12. Improve HCV disease intervention services. - 13.
-Improve access to HCV treatment and comprehensive health care. - 14.
-Improve the ability of people taking HCV direct-acting antivirals to complete treatment. - 15.
+10. Improve HCV disease intervention services.
+11. Improve access to HCV treatment and comprehensive health care.
+12. Improve the ability of people taking HCV direct-acting antivirals to complete treatment. - 13.
 Improve follow-up clinical care for people who have completed HCV treatment.

+13. Improve follow-up clinical care for people who have completed HCV treatment.